tanisha1112/tanisha1112.github.io/_pages/cv.md

 </p>

 - Led the entire development lifecycle for a real-time AI powered commodity grader [Intello Sort](https://www.intellolabs.com/intellosort) utilizing size, color and visual defect analysis.
-- Involved in the project [Intello Shelf Eye](https://www.intellolabs.com/intello-shelfeye) to monitor shelves, crates, and bins and check the quality of the fruits and vegetables.
+- Developed [Intello Shelf Eye](https://www.intellolabs.com/intello-shelfeye) to monitor shelves and bins and assess the quality of the fruits and vegetables over a Rasberry Pi camera.
 - Accomplished an identification accuracy of 95% and classification accuracy of approximately 90%.
 - Utilized Faster RCNN, Mask-RCNN and SSD for object detection of 20 different fruits with an average size error of ∼1 mm.